asyrjasalo/RESTinstance/README.md

     and the schema gets more accurate by your tests.** Output the schema to a file and reuse it as expectations to test the other methods, as most of them respond similarly with only minor differences.
-Or extend the schema further to a full Swagger spec (version 2.0 and OpenAPI 3.0), which RESTinstance can test requests and responses against.
+Or extend the schema further to a full OpenAPI spec, which RESTinstance can test requests and responses against.
 All this leads to reusability, getting great test coverage with minimum number of keystrokes and very clean tests.

 ## Installation